-c. demonstrated performance in courses taken through dual enrollment or at other public or private accredited schools;
+b. demonstrated performance in courses taken through dual enrollment or at other public or private accredited schools;

-d. demonstrated proficiencies on nationally-normed standardized subject area assessments;
+c. demonstrated proficiencies on nationally-normed standardized subject area assessments;

-e. demonstrated proficiencies on the FSA;

-f. written review of the criteria utilized for a given subject provided by the former school.
+d. demonstrated proficiencies on a statewide standardized assessment; or e. written review of the criteria utilized for a given subject provided by the former school.

-Students must be provided at least ninety calendar (90) days from the date of transfer to prepare for assessments outlined in §s 3(d) and 3(e) of the above policy, if required.
+Students must be provided at least ninety calendar (90) days from the date of transfer to prepare for assessments outlined in the above policy, if required.